KilianZell/CS502_project/README.md

 ## Getting Started

 ### Installation
-A step-by-step guide on how to install and set up the project:
 1. Download or clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`
+2. Manually install the required packages listed in requirements.txt.
+Alternatively, you can simply run the dedicated cell in main.ipynb using pip.

+### Data Loading
-2. Download the compressed and assembled HAM10000 dataset:
+1. Download the compressed and assembled HAM10000 dataset:
    - For convenience, you can download the pre-compressed and assembled version directly from [HAM10000.zip](https://drive.google.com/file/d/1suJWzU8Oc4yJJraoR6ARsDSo-HFOFNmy/view?usp=share_link).
    - Alternatively, you have the option to manually reconstruct the dataset. (see section 'Manual Installation')
-3. Place `HAM10000.zip` in the folder `data` (do not de-compress the .zip file)
+2. Place `HAM10000.zip` in the folder `data` (do not de-compress the .zip file)
 3. Dowload the two pre-trained models (only required if you wish to use the pre-trained functionalities):
    - [unet++.pt](...): the pretrained segmentation model
    - [resnet50.pt](...): the pretrained classification model